voodoo12345/credits-docs/source/dapp.rst

 A Credits Dapp is essentially a Python package, and thus it can be simply imported and reused as any other regular code library.
-Several simplest transforms are available within the Core itself as built-ins, while several more advances libraries are accessible as additional modules.
+Several simplest transforms are available within the Core itself as built-ins, while several more advanced libraries are accessible as additional modules.

 Built-ins and third party
 ~~~~~~~~~~~~~~~~~~~~~~~~~